 In 2020, Somerville College established a new Sports and Wellbeing Fund through the generosity of one of its alumni.
 This fund seeks to extend the benefits of sports and wellbeing to more staff and students than ever, whether by supporting the cost of buying sports equipment or subsidising whole-College initiatives such as yoga or virtual challenges.
 Annual cost £10,000.

-Developed through the Margaret Thatcher Scholarship Trust and the Thatcher Scholarship Programme, the Development Programme provides academic, personal and career training for all Somervillians in College.
-A crucial feature of the programme seeks to develop wellbeing and mindfulness skills for students at all stages of their academic careers.
-We also provide mentoring for students, whether by linking them with other students within the College or the University, or with our alumni network through an online platform called Aluminate.
-Through the Somerville Development Programme, we can ensure that disadvantaged students do not find the first weeks at Oxford overwhelming and it can support them as their needs evolve over the terms and academic years.
+Developed through the Margaret Thatcher Scholarship Trust and the Thatcher Scholarship Programme, the Skills Hub provides academic, personal and career training for all Somervillians in College.
+A crucial aspect is the development of wellbeing and mindfulness skills for students at all stages of their academic careers.
+We also provide mentoring for students, whether by linking them with other students within the College or the University, or with our alumni network through an online platform called Alumi Connect.
+Through the Skills Hub, we can ensure that disadvantaged students do not find the first weeks at Oxford overwhelming and it can support them as their needs evolve over the terms and academic years.
 Annual cost £30,000.

 Or to discuss supporting our wellbeing initiatives further, please contact Sara Kalim, Development Director.